A Connecticut Castle Built by Sherlock Holmes

 The state of Connecticut acquired the Seventh Sister estate in 1943 and converted it to Gillette Castle State Park.

 Gillette’s Castle is a top tourist attraction in Connecticut.
-The park’s substantial Visitor’s Center was closed during our visit, but we are told that it is an excellent introduction to the castle and grounds – and should not be missed.
+The park’s substantial Visitor’s Center is an excellent introduction to the castle and grounds – and should not be missed.
 For more information about Gillette’s Castle State Park look at their website here.

 If you go

-The park is located at 67 River Road in East Haddam, Connecticut.
+The park is at 67 River Road in East Haddam, Connecticut.

 Note: The famous Goodspeed Opera House is just across the river and less than five miles from the castle.